NewtonX raises $3 million for AI that connects executives with experts in any industry

 It’s not the only startup using AI to build a network of human expertise, of course.
 Zurich-based Starmind‘s platform automatically forwards questions to domain experts within companies, and GrowthEnabler connects large corporations with people and companies that match their needs.

 But COO Sascha Eder claims that NewtonX’s approach is much broader in scope.
-[VentureBeat has published guest posts by Sascha Eder.]
 For example, he said, its proprietary speech-to-text software enables it to deliver surveys and reports at twice the speed and half the cost of traditional panels.
 And on the compliance side of things, so as to prevent conflicts of interest and breaches of confidentiality, it has implemented a system that allows organizations to register guidelines concerning consulting activity.
+[VentureBeat has published guest posts by Sascha Eder.]

 “I used to be on the client side of expert networks when I worked at McKinsey, and saw a missed opportunity for automation,” Eder said in a statement.
 “The industry is a perfect use case for AI today.”